omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

-The ``chart`` module exposes information about the chart object (as part of the analysis, and visible on the :guilabel:`Charts` page), most importantly its set of properties, but also its name, and what type of chart it is.
+The ``chart`` module exposes information about the chart object (as part of the analysis, and visible on the :guilabel:`Charts` page), most importantly its set of properties but also its name and what type of chart it is.

 The ``results`` module provides access to the set of result items (and corresponding metadata) currently loaded in the analysis in the IDE.
 This data